sanketyada/30-days-Css/README.md

   - Pseudo-classes and pseudo-elements.
   - Responsive design techniques.

-Meet you aging with me Challange.
+Meet you aging with new Challange.